datastax/ruby-driver/README.md

 ## Credits

-This driver is based on the original work of [Theo Hultberg](https://github.com/iconara) on [cql-rb](https://github.com/iconara/cql-rb/), which will be discontinued.
-The development effort to provide an up to date, high performance, full featured Ruby Driver for Apache Cassandra will continue on this project.
+This driver is based on the original work of [Theo Hultberg](https://github.com/iconara) on [cql-rb](https://github.com/iconara/cql-rb/) and adds a series of advanced features that are common across all other DataStax drivers for Apache Cassandra.

+The development effort to provide an up to date, high performance, fully featured Ruby Driver for Apache Cassandra will continue on this project, while [cql-rb](https://github.com/iconara/cql-rb/) will be discontinued.

 ## Copyright